 With Android, the camera’s can be comparatively superior, however, the ability to take a good photograph is then limited by the success of the manufacturer in creating an application that works well with that hardware configuration.
 Google can produce a camera application, however, given that the hardware can vary greatly, they are not able to predict what camera that application will be used with.

-Google Photos allows the user to automatically backup all photographs taken using their device to unlimited free online storage limited to 16 megapixel static photos and 1080p resolution videos for non Google devices which is unlimited in size and resolution for Google phones.
+Android provides Google Photos that allows the user to automatically backup all photographs taken using their device to unlimited free online storage limited to 16 megapixel static photos and 1080p resolution videos for non Google devices which is unlimited in size and resolution for Google phones.

-You can also use Google Drive with an iPhone, however, iCloud is only available to iOS based devices.
+You can also use Google Drive with an iPhone iOS, however, iCloud is only available to iOS based devices.

 The addition of Siri Shortcuts in iOS 12, which allows you to set up voice commands to trigger groups of automated tasks, is a big step in the right direction and Siri is also beginning to make more suggestions based on your iPhone usage.
 For now, however, Google Assistant can do more and seems to be improving at a much faster rate.

-As long as the user does not move outside of the Google Play Store for apps, they are unlikely to encounter any malware.
+As long as the user does not move outside of the Android based Google Play Store for apps, they are unlikely to encounter any malware.